PinataCloud/files-cli/README.md

 ## Installation

 > [!NOTE]
-> If you are on Windows please use WSL when installing, as the current implementation will not work natively on Windows OS.
+> If you are on Windows please use WSL when installing.
+If you get an error that it was not able to resolve the github host run `git config --global --unset http.proxy`

 ### Install Script